cr0sd/freqr/README.md

 -s : number of samples to generate (defaults to 44100, or 1 second of audio)

--a : positive value of 16 bit signed integer to indicate maximum amplitude
+-a : positive value of unsigned 16 bit integer to indicate maximum amplitude

 -w : use `sn`, `sq`, `sw`, or `tr` for sine, square, saw, or triangle waves respectively